 While she isn't a Texan by birth, Mrs. Swoboda has lived in Texas most of her life.
 She is a two-time graduate of Texas A&M University in College Station, Texas, where she earned a B.A. in English and an M.Ed. in Curriculum and Instruction.
 Mrs. Swoboda began teaching at Waller High School, located just outside of Houston, as she completed her graduate studies at A&M. After teaching in Waller, she moved to San Antonio where she taught in Judson ISD.
 Now, Mrs. Swoboda is very excited and privileged to be a part of the Communications Arts High School faculty.

 In her spare time, Mrs. Swoboda enjoys spending time with her husband, daughter and son, taking photographs, quilting, reading, visiting with family, organizing anything in sight, and relaxing.
 Some of her favorite books are: Eats, Shoots & Leaves, Shakespeare Bats Cleanup, Fahrenheit 451, The Poisonwood Bible, and To Kill a Mockingbird.
-Some of her favorite authors are Willa Cather, Sandra Cisneros, Sue Monk Kidd, and William Shakespeare.
+Some of her favorite authors are Willa Cather, Sandy Cisneros, Sue Monk Kidd, and William Shakespeare.